axolotl-ai-cloud/axolotl/README.md

 flash_attention:
 flash_attn_cross_entropy:  # Whether to use flash-attention cross entropy implementation - advanced use only
 flash_attn_rms_norm:  # Whether to use flash-attention rms norm implementation - advanced use only
+flash_attn_fuse_qkv: # Whether to fuse QKV into a single operation
+flash_attn_fuse_mlp: # Whether to fuse part of the MLP into a single operation
 # Whether to use scaled-dot-product attention
 # https://pytorch.org/docs/stable/generated/torch.nn.functional.scaled_dot_product_attention.html
 sdp_attention: